Revisiting Soliton Contributions to Perturbative Amplitudes: Evaluation of the relativistic form factor

 is an $O(1)$ contribution describing the dynamics of the centered moduli, whose precise form we will not require. $\tilde H_{\rm eff}$ includes the 1-loop potential from integrating out the fluctuation fields $(\delta\chi,\delta\pi)$.
 The leading contribution to \eqref{full1pt} then takes the form

 In the above we have expressed the centered moduli space path integral as a position-basis matrix element in the quantum mechanics on the centered moduli space with Hamiltonian $\tilde H_{\rm eff}$.

-Note that the $(\bX,\bP)$ path integral is a functional integral representation of the quantum mechanics for a relativistic particle.
+The $(\bX,\bP)$ path integral is a functional integral representation of the quantum mechanics for a relativistic particle.
 From the point of view of the translational moduli space dynamics, $U^m$ are merely parameters, so we can carry out the functional integration over $\bX$ and $\bP$ first and then integrate over the centered moduli space.
+Thus the quantity that we would like to study is